 It's not easy to comprehend the grace that will accompany us as we attempt to do the will of God.
-For some of us, we may be establishing boundaries that we once thought were impossible.
-Taking on the identity of sons and daughters of God helps us accept and conform to His will, even when others abandon Him.
+We must shed our status as individuals and claim membership in the Body of Christ.
+Taking on the identity of sons of God helps us accept and conform to His will, even when others abandon Him.
 The 6th chapter of John concludes: